B-gann21/little-esty-discounts/README.md

 # Bulk Discounts
 This project is an extension of the Little Esty Shop group project.
 You will add functionality for merchants to create bulk discounts for their items.
 A “bulk discount” is a discount based on the quantity of items the customer is buying, for example “20% off orders of 10 or more items”.

+## Requirements
+- Rails 5.2.x
+- PostgreSQL

+## Setup

+This project requires Ruby 2.7.4.

+* Fork this repository
+* Clone your fork
+* From the command line, install gems and set up your DB:
+    * `bundle`
+    * `rails db:create`
+* Run the test suite with `bundle exec rspec`.
+* Run your development server with `rails s` to see the app in action.

 # Learning Goals
 - Write migrations to create tables and relationships between tables
 - Implement CRUD functionality for a resource using forms (form_tag or form_with), buttons, and links